 Changing PhD supervisors

-There are many reasons why you may be considering a change in supervisor and your university will probably have a process in place for this.
-If your research has changed in scope considerably, it’s reasonable to think about having an additional supervisor or to switch completely.
+There are many reasons why you may be considering a change in supervisor, and not all of them have to do with a bad supervisor-supervisee relationship.
+For example, if your research has changed in scope considerably, it’s reasonable to think about having an additional supervisor or to switch completely.
+Your university will probably have a process in place for this.

-Make sure you discuss this with your current supervisor – especially if the reasons are any of the issues discussed above – so that they know what went wrong.
+Make sure you discuss your decision with your current supervisor – especially if the reasons are any of the issues discussed above – so that they know what went wrong.

 You should also bear in mind that one of the main skills PhD students develop is self-reliance.
 Being able to work without constant supervision is a valuable attribute, so it might not be the end of the world if you have less frequent contact with your supervisor, or if you find that you need less and less advice.